 First, the interviewer asked if the participant still had a copy of the Letter of Introduction.
 If they did not, another copy was given to them.
 Second, the interviewer read through the Letter of Introduction and the Invitation Pamphlet, and invited participants to ask any questions.
 Third, careful attention was paid to the Consent Form providing another opportunity to clarify with participants that their anonymity and confidentiality were assured, their freedom to not answer any question and to stop taking part in the interview or project at any time.
-Fourth, the interviewer requested and noted the participant's contact details on the cover page of the interview.
+Fourth, the interviewer requested and noted the participant's contact details on the cover page of the interview booklet for the purpose of possibly contacting them for a second stage interview.
 Participants were assured that their contact details would be torn out and kept separately from their interview responses.